github/docs/content/code-security/code-scanning/managing-code-scanning-alerts/about-code-scanning-alerts.md

 {% data reusables.code-scanning.pull-request-checks %}

 You can edit which severity and security severity alert levels cause a check failure.
-For more information, see {% ifversion code-scanning-without-workflow %}"[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/editing-your-configuration-of-default-setup#defining-the-alert-severities-that-cause-a-check-failure-for-a-pull-request){% else %}"[AUTOTITLE](/code-security/code-scanning/creating-an-advanced-setup-for-code-scanning/customizing-your-advanced-setup-for-code-scanning#defining-the-alert-severities-that-cause-a-check-failure-for-a-pull-request){% endif %}."
+For more information, see "[AUTOTITLE](/code-security/code-scanning/managing-your-code-scanning-configuration/editing-your-configuration-of-default-setup#defining-the-alert-severities-that-cause-a-check-failure-for-a-pull-request)."

 {% endif %}